Bobby Gill

-Bobby Gill (born June 25, 1959) is an American former stock car racing driver.
+Bobby Gill (June 25, 1959 – October 17, 2024) was an American professional stock car racing driver.
 He raced for a number of years in the NASCAR Craftsman Truck Series, earning four top-tens in 16 starts.

-Pre-NASCAR Career
+Pre-NASCAR career

 Prior to racing in NASCAR's national touring series, he found success in NASCAR's All-Pro Series, and was the winner of the ASA's Miller 300 at the Minnesota State Fairgrounds in 1995.

 Career

 Most of Gill's starts in the NASCAR Craftsman Truck Series came in 1996, when he started off with Spears Motorsports.
 In his debut with the team, he started 15th and finished 23rd at Homestead-Miami.
 Then, the very next race at Phoenix, Gill earned his first career top-10 with a ninth-place showing.
 He would later better that with a 7th at Tucson and Bristol and a 6th at Milwaukee.
 He also earned one top-10 start at Colorado.
-Curiously, after an 11th-place finish at Louisville, Gill was released from the team for unspecified reasons.
+After an 11th-place finish at Louisville, Gill was released from the team for unspecified reasons.
 He was running 11th in the points at the time, just thirty points out of tenth.

 Gill recovered by joining Billy Ballew Motorsports for three races in later 1996.
 After finishing 22nd at Nashville, Gill closed out the year with a pair of 11ths, allowing him to finish 21st in points, despite missing ten races during the year.

 Gill returned to the series for two starts in 2000.
 He started 7th in his season debut at Milwaukee before finishing 34th due to a rear end gear failure.
 He did not fare much better at Memphis, where he crashed to 32nd.
-Gill has not competed in major NASCAR since.
+This would be Gill's final start in a major NASCAR series.

-Post-NASCAR career
+Post-NASCAR

-Residing in Dalton, Georgia, Gill has carved out a successful niche in the USAR Hooters Pro Cup developmental series where he won three straight championships from 1999 to 2001.
+Residing in Dalton, Georgia, Gill carved out a successful niche in the USAR Hooters Pro Cup developmental series where he won three straight championships from 1999 to 2001.
 Gill added his fourth USAR championship in 2007.

+Gill died from brain cancer on October 17, 2024, at the age of 65.